miklevin/MikeLev.in/_posts/2024-11-09-jupyter-notebooks-to-markdown.md

 have to list it in my requirements.
 But I do because I need to polish up on my maths and that's a good reminder.
 Similarly... hmmm...
 Perplexity?

-Perplexity: This is an excellent observation about dependency management.
+**Perplexity**: This is an excellent observation about dependency management.
 Let's analyze your requirements list to create a more concise requirements.txt file:

 ## Simplified Requirements